-(I) Net Assets Attributable to Unitholders
+(m) Net Assets Attributable to Unitholders

 Net assets attributable to unitholders comprise units on issue and undistributed reserves.
 In order to allow the Scheme to elect into the Attribution Managed Investment Trust ("AMIT") tax regime, the Scheme's Constitution has been amended and other conditions required to adopt the AMIT tax regime have also been met.
 The amendment of the Scheme's Constitution removes the Responsible Entity's contractual obligation to distribute trust income to unitholders.
-As the units on issue comprise multiple classes of units with non-identical features, the Scheme's net assets attributable to unitholders cannot be classified as equity; and therefore, are classified as liabilities in accordance with AASB 132 Financial Instruments: Presentation.
-As there are no equity holders, total comprehensive income and equity for the Scheme is nil.
+As the Responsible Entity no longer has any contractual obligations to pay distributions, and the units on issue comprise one class of units with identical features which are equally subordinate to any other financial instruments on issue, the Scheme's net assets attributable to unitholders have been classified as equity in accordance with AASB 132 Financial Instruments: Presentation.

 The fair value of units requested to be redeemed is measured at the redemption amount that would be payable (based on the exit unit price) at the balance date.
 The Scheme's redemption unit price is based on different valuation principles to that applied in financial reporting, resulting in a valuation difference which is treated as a component of net assets attributable to unitholders.
 Units are redeemable at the unitholders' option, however, applications and redemptions may be suspended by the Responsible Entity if it is in the best interest of the unitholders.
+Furthermore, holders of these instruments typically retain them for the medium to long term.
+As such, the amount expected to be settled within twelve months after the end of the reporting period cannot be reliably determined.

-(m) Taxation
+(n) Taxation